-When you get an amazingly fresh, pure tasting bottle of small batch, locally distilled forager gin, the last thing you want to do is mask the taste of it with too many recipe ingredients.
+Because, when you get an amazingly fresh, pure tasting bottle of small batch, locally distilled forager gin, the last thing you want to do is mask the taste of it with too many recipe ingredients.

-I recently wrote up our adventures touring and tasting at two of Frederick, Maryland’s newest distilleries.
+Recently, I wrote up our adventures touring and tasting at two of Frederick, Maryland’s newest distilleries.

-I’m admittedly not a gin connoisseur, so instead of attempting to describe what this gin tastes like, I will directly quote McClintock Distilling Company’s website: “Forager gin is a vapor infused new-world style gin using botanicals inspired by native herbs found in the Appalacian Wilderness.”
+Admittedly, I’m not a gin connoisseur, so instead of attempting to describe what this gin tastes like, I will directly quote McClintock Distilling Company’s website:

 Tasting Notes

-- Aaromatic juniper nosing
+• Aaromatic juniper nosing

-- Strong citrus and floral notes on the palate, with balanced undertones of juniper throughout the taste.
+• Strong citrus and floral notes on the palate, with balanced undertones of juniper throughout the taste.

-- Complex finish with earthy and citrus notes to compliment the sweeter floral initial taste.
+• Complex finish with earthy and citrus notes to compliment the sweeter floral initial taste.

 In my own words, this is some good gin!

-Have I told you how much I LOVE muddled mint and anything that involves muddled mint?
+Incidentally, have I told you how much I LOVE muddled mint and anything that involves muddled mint?

 Well, if I haven’t, I’m telling ya now!

-BUT, the mojito recipe uses rum, lime juice, and a lot more mint.
+However, the mojito recipe uses rum, lime juice, and a lot more mint.

-You could call this the mojito’s gin cousin.
+So, you can call this the mojito’s gin cousin.

-If you make this recipe using lime juice and simple syrup, it is called the Southside or Gin Mojito.
+Similarly, if you make this recipe using lime juice and simple syrup, it is called the Southside or Gin Mojito.

-But, with my tweaks, it’s the Thirsty Forager.
+Hence, with my tweaks, it’s the Thirsty Forager.

-The combination of the best tasting gin I’ve ever had, along with the lemon juice, sugar, muddled mint, and club soda is absolutely divine.
+As a result, the combination of the best tasting gin I’ve ever had, along with the lemon juice, sugar, muddled mint, and club soda is absolutely divine.

 You can play around with the ingredients to cater it to your taste.